 #7 When you need “just a sip”

-Sometimes in the late afternoon, I want some coffee, but I also know that it could interfere with sleep.
+Sometimes in the late afternoon, I want some coffee, but I also know it could interfere with sleep.
 With cold brew, I can grab “just a sip”.
 Other brewing methods are not ideal for anything less than a mug.

 #8 Tastes Good Hot or Cold